maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/50-stanislaus-county-clerk/all-elections/en/more-voting-info/be-poll-worker.md

 Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [Stanislaus County](http://www.stanvote.com/polls.shtm)!

-The Stanislaus County elections office is in high demand of poll workers that speak Spanish, Khmer, and Punjabi.
+The Stanislaus County elections office is also actively recruiting bilingual poll workers who can speak Assyrian, Khmer, Punjabi or Spanish to assist voters with language needs on Election Day.